 General Manager & Artistic Director, B21; Curator, Maison de la Photo de Montréal

 Executive Director, Indefinite Arts Centre

 Skidegate, British Columbia

 Artist-Researcher, Culture of Cities Centre

 Salzburg Global designs multi-year programs to bridge divides and foster collaboration for lasting change.
-They convene outstanding people across generations, cultures and sectors.
-Together they seek to achieve long-term impact and results at scale through alliances, networks and projects on the ground.
+It convenes outstanding people across generations, cultures and sectors.
+It seeks to achieve long-term impact and results at scale through alliances, networks and projects on the ground.